-For a boutique, close-to-the beach option head to Orabel Suites, a Tresor luxury boutique property, in Perivolos.
+For a boutique, close-to-the beach option head to Orabel Suites, member of Tresor Hotels & Resorts, in Perivolos.
 Stay tuned for a full post with reviews about these Santorini hotels.

 Stay tuned for a full post featuring my first-hand experiences reviewing some of the top restaurants on this island.